Research Administration Guidelines

 - Lab supplies

-Generally, travel costs are reimbursed to participants through ERS.
-Travel allowances may be permitted (a set amount for each participant regardless of actual costs incurred by the participant), but must be proposed in the award – both narrative and budget – to assure approval by the sponsoring agency.
-If a department will be incurring substantial administrative costs due to the cost of processing ERS travel reimbursements for participants, administrative time may be permitted as a direct cost on the non-participant portion of the award.
+Generally, travel costs are reimbursed to participants through SAP Concur.
+Travel allowances may be permitted (a set amount for each participant regardless of actual costs incurred by the participant) but must be proposed in the award – both narrative and budget – to assure approval by the sponsoring agency.
+If a department will be incurring substantial administrative costs due to the cost of processing travel reimbursements for participants, administrative time may be permitted as a direct cost on the non-participant portion of the award.

 All costs that are reimbursed or paid on behalf of the participant must be incurred within the project period and be specifically allowed by the sponsoring agency.
 Participant support costs are budgeted in a separate line and must be accounted for separately in a separate account.
 Funds provided for participant support costs that are not spent cannot be rebudgeted for use in other categories except with the prior written approval of the sponsor.
 In most cases, unspent participant costs must be returned to the sponsor.